AlkisStamos/php-graph-objects/README.md

 #### Syntax

 The graph method must return an Entity object.
 The Entity's constructor requires an array of names which will identify the class.
 The Entity contains a list of properties (defined with the properties() method) which is an assoc array with keys the names of the properties of the main class and values the type of each property.

 #### Types
 The types of the properties are divided in three main categories
 > - **flat types** (Integer,Double,Boolean,FlatArray)
-> - **objects** (which refers to another graph object.
+> - **objects** (refers to another graph object.
 The constructor requires a clean instance of that object)
-> - **collection** (which refers to an array of graph objects.
+> - **collection** (refers to an array of graph objects.
 The constructor also requires a clean instance of that object)

 #### Inheritance and more complex types